 Dart River journey to Paradise – Jet Boat Ride

 The bush walk takes you to the small wharf for the next part of the tour – the jet boat ride!
 You’ll get fleecy-lined waterproof coats with zips and velcro to keep you warm.
 The fast-moving air gets pretty chilly!
-Once aboard, the gravel from the shallow water needs to be ejected before full acceleration.
+Once aboard, they need to remove the gravel from the shallow water before full acceleration.
 This requires passenger participation.
 You all have to stand and lean forward in a half bow – there’s lots of laughter at this stage!

 Now hang onto your hats folks – the adrenaline rush is about to begin!
 The boat travels up and down the Dart River and with strategic stops in interesting places.
 You’ll find this part of the journey to be a total ‘ buzz’.
 The heated rails is a nice touch to keep your hands toasty warm!

 These are some of the close and personal views from the boat:

 This tour is further enhanced by perfect weather and boy, we were very lucky on this one.
 The Dart River journey to Paradise is great value for money and is full of variety – it’s a great half-day tour!